Welcome to Art with Ms. Wade

-Ms. Sloate teaches Art at Nottingham on Thursdays and Fridays to the following K - 2 classes: Mrs. Hemstreet, Ms. DeAtley, Ms. Biechman, Ms. Toner, Ms. Costa, Ms. Sipe, Mr. Katoen and Ms. Gassman.
+Ms. Wade teaches Art at Nottingham on Thursdays and Fridays to the following classes: Mrs. Hemstreet, Ms. DeAtley, Mr. Flood, Ms. McWeeney, Ms. Costa, Mrs. Anderson, Ms. Sipe, Mrs. Gray, Mrs. Matthews, and Mr. Tarpey.
 You can email her at: firstname.lastname@example.org

 Second grade artists created self-portraits, in the style of an Ancient Egyptian.
 We learned about the proportions of a face, and how to draw a self-portrait.
 We looked at Ancient Egyptian mummy portraits, and discussed the colors, symbols, shapes, hairstyles, clothing and jewelry they used.

 First grade artists learned to make visual texture by drawing patterns.
 They invented texture creatures in a landscape, using crayons, watercolor paints, and collage.
 Students were inspired by the story, Where the Wild Things Are, by Maurice Sendak.
 Then, they made texture creatures in clay.